About the Festival

 Artists Reception and Registration

-- Artists will register and receive information packets at this time.
+- Artists arriving late can register and receive information packets at this time.

-- Maximum painting dimensions are limited to 30 inches including frame, horizontally or vertically.
+- Maximum painting dimensions per side, either horizontally or vertically is limited to 30 inches including frame.

 - Artist registration will also be held Thursday, July 13th, beginning at 8:30 a.m.